 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Word Origin for welfare
+Word Origin and History for on welfare n.

 Government-provided support for those unable to support themselves.
 In the United States, it is undertaken by various federal, state, and local agencies under the auspices of different programs, the best known of which are Aid to Families with Dependent Children (AFDC) and food stamps.